Ashmmmmmmmmmmmmmmmmmmmmmmmmm/crockTail/README.md

 For educational and authorized security research purposes only.
 The author assumes no liability for misuse.
 Always confirm you have permission to assess a target before running reconnaissance against it.

-For educational and authorized security research purposes only.
-The author assumes no liability for misuse.
-Always confirm you have permission to assess a target before running reconnaissance against it.